Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 app.use(renderErrorInfoPage());
 ```

+> **Note**
-**Note:** if you're using [@dotcom-reliability-kit/middleware-log-errors](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/middleware-log-errors#readme) in your app, it's best to mount the error page middleware _after_ the logging middleware.
+> If you're using [@dotcom-reliability-kit/middleware-log-errors](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/middleware-log-errors#readme) in your app, it's best to mount the error page middleware _after_ the logging middleware.
 Otherwise the error will never be logged in local development, which may cause some confusion.

 Once you've mounted the middleware, if you're working locally you should now see a detailed error page when you encounter an error in your app (assuming you're [relying on the Express error handler to serve errors](https://github.com/Financial-Times/dotcom-reliability-kit/blob/main/docs/getting-started/handling-errors.md#bubbling-up-in-express)):